-• Rate Limiter:
+Rate Limiter :

-Indicates the rate limiter number of the ACE.
+Specify the rate limiter in number of base units.
 The allowed range is 1 to 16.
-When Disabled is displayed, the rate limiter operation is disabled.
+Disabled indicates that the rate limiter operation is disabled.

-Port Redirect:
+• Port Redirect :

 Frames that hit the ACE are redirected to the port number specified here.
 The allowed range is the same as the switch port number range.
 Disabled indicates that the port redirect operation is disabled.